 Sohu and Changyou.com (US) Inc. are subject to income taxes in the United States ("U.S.").
-Some of the Company's subsidiaries are subject to income taxes in Hong Kong.
 The majority of the subsidiaries and VIEs of the Company are based in mainland China and are subject to income taxes in the PRC.
-These Chinabased subsidiaries and VIEs conduct substantially all of the Company's operations, and generate most of the Company's income.
+These China-based subsidiaries and VIEs conduct substantially all of the Company's operations, and generate most of the Company's income.

-The Company did not have any interest or penalties associated with tax positions for the three months ended March 31, 2010, nor did the Company have any significant unrecognized uncertain tax positions as of March 31, 2010.
+The Company did not have any interest or penalty associated with tax positions for the three and six months ended June 30, 2010, nor did the Company have any significant unrecognized uncertain tax position as of June 30, 2010.